A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: Introduction

 Consider the solution $u$ to the following initial value problem for the following parabolic equation

+Here, $f$ is a smooth function defined on $\R^d$.
+We refer the reader to \cite[Chapter 7]{Evans:PDEs2010} and \cite{LadyZhenskaya:ams1968} for the well-posedness of \eqref{para eqn}.
+The regularity of the function $u(\x, t)$ can be found in those books.
 The second order term $\Div (A(\x)\nabla u(\x, t))$ describes the diffusion, the first order term ${\bf b}(\x) \cdot \nabla u(\x, t)$ describes the transport and the zero$^{\rm th}$ order term $c(\x) u(\x, t)$ describes creation or depletion.
-In this paper, we numerically solve the problem of reconstructing the coefficient $c(\x)$ of the creation or depletion term.
-More precisely, we propose a method to solve the highly nonlinear and severely ill-posed coefficient inverse problem. \begin{problem} [Coefficient Inverse Problem (CIP)] Assume that $f(\x) \not = 0$ for all $\x \in \Omega$.
-Given a time $T > 0$ and the lateral Cauchy data
+In this paper, we numerically solve the problem of reconstructing the coefficient $c(\x)$ of the creation or depletion term. { Roughly speaking, the creation or depletion term refers to the ability of produce or destroy, respectively, photons.
+For e.g., in a chemical reaction, in which $u(\x, t)$ is the concentration of unstable gas, the rate of decomposition is proportional to the concentration.
+This leads to the presence of $c(\x) u(\x, t)$ in \eqref{para eqn}.
+We would like to refer the reader to \cite[Chapter 6]{TikhonovSamarskii:1963} for details about this term.} In the current paper, we propose a method to solve the following highly nonlinear and severely ill-posed coefficient inverse problem.

+\begin{problem} [Coefficient Inverse Problem (CIP)] Assume that $f(\x) \not = 0$ for all $\x \in \Omega$.
+Given a time $T > 0$ and the lateral Neumann data